rian39/lists/idea_log.md

 - TODO: bring the quote about technical interface to the data of sensibility into the conclusion
 - read some Hansen at lunch and marked useful bits on paper copy -- TODO: put those into notes file and then use them to structure the argument?
 - started to bring some of the probability idea into 'I went shopping and I bought ...'

+## Fri Sep 30 10:16:16 BST 2016

+- pfaffing with rmarkdown, setting up shortcuts, etc. will be a help I think
+- trying to get to core of the issue- what is probabilistic and potentiating in the sense that Hansen speaks about ...
+- wrote python script to scrape all the product counts from tesco in the groceries list; took 1 hour; to get a total figure that is accurate I suppose
+- saved results as csv data/tesco_groceries.csv and a did of them
+- eventually got somewhere with the Tesco data.
+Plotted it (> 50);
+- started writing about the number of combinations of these items they constitute a surplus of sensibility.
+- wrote some points for the conclusion